Park Kyong-ni Prize

 Park Kyong-ni Prize (Korean: 박경리 문학상) is an international literary award based in South Korea.
-It was established in 2011 in honor of Park Kyung-ni, known for her series Toji.
+It was established in 2011 in honor of Park Kyongni, known for her series Toji.
 The award was founded and sponsored by the Toji Foundation of Culture.

 According to Complete Review, it was established to be the primary international literary award of South Korea.
 With a cash prize of $100,000 it is one of the richest literary prizes in the world.